-All documents, excel data, and maps will be available to the public on our website shortly.
-We will also prepare printed copies, which will be available for loan at our office.
-We have shared our GIS data with other watershed organizations using ArcOnline.
-Water quality data has been uploaded to Atlantic Datastream and sent to DELG.
+All documents, data, and maps will be available to the public on our website shortly.
+We will also prepare printed copies, which will be available for loan at our office, on request.
+All temperature and water quality data has been uploaded to Atlantic Datastream and sent to DELG.
 CABIN data were uploaded to the ECCC database.
+We will also make our water quality data and results available to the public via infographics posted on social media.